 Everyone needs to be spoilt with a goodie package from home, once in a while.

-9. Be a ‘country ambassador’
+9. Be a country ambassador

-Being abroad generally means missing your favourite traditions but it doesn’t mean you can’t share these with new friends.
+Being abroad generally means missing your favorite traditions but it doesn’t mean you can’t share these with new friends.
 Although small European kitchens mean your Thanksgiving dinner abroad might be chicken or goose at best, local friends always get a kick out of eating foreign dishes they’ve always heard about.

-11. Get your local driver’s licence
+11. Get your local driver’s license

 Who really drives on the ‘wrong’ side of the road?
 Being a dexterous driver is a skill to be proud of, even if it’s only at the office party – and legally necessary once you’re an official resident abroad.
-Some expats can only exchange their driver’s licence if they take a driving test in their host country, however, so this New Year’s resolution might easily double as a New Year’s resolution of learning patience.
+Some expats can only exchange their driver’s license if they take a driving test in their host country, however, so this New Year’s resolution might easily double as a New Year’s resolution of learning patience.

 12. See a local festival (no matter the crowds)

-There’s no better time to experience local culture than during the burst of a colourful festival – and experience first-hand the local quirks and crushing crowds on tiny European streets.
+There’s no better time to experience local culture than during the burst of a colorful festival – and experience first-hand the local quirks and crushing crowds on tiny European streets.
 You could be hit by pig’s bladder at a Belgian carnival, throw tomatoes at a Spanish festival, eat a kilo of white asparagus in Germany, go ‘orange crazy‘ in the Netherlands, join the top French festival of Bastille Day, or watch the ‘cows come home’ in Switzerland’s spring festivals.

 13. How many countries to visit this year?